 What shoes should you wear for the Mediterranean Steps?

 Trail running shoes with good grip are essential.
-The limestone steps are smooth and can be slippery, especially if there has been rain or morning dew.
-Road running shoes will not cut it on the steeper sections.
+The limestone steps can be slippery, especially after rain or with morning dew.
+Road running shoes will not hold on the steeper sections.
 Something with a rock plate is ideal for the uneven stone surfaces.